 - This is to be completed at a mid-placement review meeting (described below) and again at the end of every placement.
 This document includes a section completed by the supervisor assessing various aspects of the trainee’s performance.

-- Dr. David Spektor as the Placement Coordinator will organise a mid-placement meeting between the student, the placement supervisor and the University.
+- Dr. Catharine McNab as the Placement Coordinator will organise a mid-placement meeting between the student, the placement supervisor and the University.

 - Shortly after commencing, a Placement Coordinator will also contact both students and external supervisors earlier to get an informal progress report, to ensure that any problems with the placement are detected sufficiently early.